It’s just a Game of Probabilities

 A wrong call for most people would not tap into their accumulated pain of every other time they were wrong in their lives.
 Most people realize that the outcome of a coin toss is random thus they expect a random outcome.
 Randomness implies some degree of uncertainty.
 If you believe in a random outcome, there is an implied acceptance that you do not know what the outcome will be.
 When you accept in advance of an event that you don’t know the outcome, that acceptance has the effect of keeping our expectations neutral.

 Trading Rules and Surface Tension

-Our portfolios do well so I understand the pull to abandon your trading rules and get out early; been there, done that.
-When you see the level of profits typically see, it’s hard not to.
+Our portfolios do well so I understand the pull to abandon your trading rules and get out early.
+Been there, done that.
+When you see the level of profits you typically see with QiT, it’s hard not to.
 Let me make myself clear that I’m not here to admonish or judge but I would like to make everyone aware of something that goes on internally when they break their trading rules.

 Do you all know the concept of surface tension?
-It’s the cohesive force among liquid molecules that will allow a paperclip to float on top of water, however, once that surface tension breaks, the cohesive force is fractured and the paperclip will plunge to the bottom.
+It’s the cohesive force among liquid molecules that will allow a paperclip to float on top of water.
+Once that surface tension breaks, the cohesive force is fractured and the paperclip will plunge to the bottom.

 Sticking to your trading rules is your surface tension.
 It is your cohesive force against all the internal uncertainty you fight against daily when trading.
 Thus breaking rules is like breaking your surface tension.

 The problem arises when you do, and you get positive feedback, the probabilities of breaking your trading rules again increase and the second time will be even easier.
 By the third time, you will have probably convinced yourself that you are smarter than the algorithm.
 What I find ironic is that, if you break your rules and you get negative feedback, your resolve to stick to the rules only intensifies.
 So if you break the rules hope it doesn’t turn out well.